CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 [ADDITIONAL SECTION FOR ASSET-BASED LENDING TRANSACTION]

-2.2.11.sec=for the First Lien Obligations, increases the Advance Rate applicable to the Borrowing Base to a rate higher than the Advance Rate on the date hereof, or modifies the definitions of “Borrowing Base,” “Eligible Account,” “Eligible Inventory,” or “Reserves” in the First Lien Credit Agreement on the date hereof so as to increase the amount of credit available to Borrower, provided that First Lien Agent’s discretion to establish additional reserves, to release reserves, and to determine eligibility will not be affected or limited in any manner.
+2.2.11.sec=for the First Lien Obligations, increases the Advance Rate applicable to the Borrowing Base to a rate higher than the Advance Rate on the date hereof, or modifies the definitions of “Borrowing Base,&rdquo; “Eligible Account,&rdquo; “Eligible Inventory,&rdquo; or “Reserves&rdquo; in the First Lien Credit Agreement on the date hereof so as to increase the amount of credit available to Borrower, provided that First Lien Agent’s discretion to establish additional reserves, to release reserves, and to determine eligibility will not be affected or limited in any manner.

 [END OF ADDITIONAL SECTION]

 2.3.Ti=PARALLEL MODIFICATIONS TO SECOND LIEN OBLIGATIONS

-2.3.0.sec=Subject to Section 2.2, “Modifications Requiring Consent,” if a First Lien Claimholder and a Grantor modify a First Lien Collateral Document, the modification will apply automatically to any comparable provision of a Second Lien Collateral Document in which the Grantor grants a Lien on the same Collateral, without the consent of any Second Lien Claimholder and without any action by Second Lien Agent or any Grantor, provided that no such modification will
+2.3.0.sec=Subject to Section 2.2, “Modifications Requiring Consent,&rdquo; if a First Lien Claimholder and a Grantor modify a First Lien Collateral Document, the modification will apply automatically to any comparable provision of a Second Lien Collateral Document in which the Grantor grants a Lien on the same Collateral, without the consent of any Second Lien Claimholder and without any action by Second Lien Agent or any Grantor, provided that no such modification will

-2.3.1.sec=remove or release Second Lien Collateral, except to the extent that (1) the release is permitted or required by section 6.1, “Use of Cash Collateral and DIP Financing,” and (2) there is a corresponding release of First Lien Collateral,
+2.3.1.sec=remove or release Second Lien Collateral, except to the extent that (1) the release is permitted or required by section 6.1, “Use of Cash Collateral and DIP Financing,&rdquo; and (2) there is a corresponding release of First Lien Collateral,

 2.3.2.sec=impose duties on Second Lien Agent without its consent, [or]

-2.3.3.sec=permit other Liens on the Collateral not permitted under the terms of the Second Lien Loan Documents or section 6, “Insolvency Proceedings,” of this Agreement[, or
+2.3.3.sec=permit other Liens on the Collateral not permitted under the terms of the Second Lien Loan Documents or section 6, “Insolvency Proceedings,&rdquo; of this Agreement[, or

 2.3.4.sec=be prejudicial to the interest of Second Lien Claimholders to a greater extent than First Lien Claimholders (other than by virtue of their relative priorities and rights and obligations hereunder)].